OpenDSA/OpenDSA/RST/en/AlgAnal/AnalCases.rst

 at the first position in the array and looks at each value in turn until :math:`K` is found.
 Once :math:`K` is found, the algorithm stops.
-This is different from the largest-value sequential search algorithm of Example :num:`Example #SeqMax`, which always examines every array value.
+This is different from the largest-value sequential search algorithm, which always examines every array value.

 There is a wide range of possible running times for the sequential search algorithm.